Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 The Java Platform API Specification contains the complete listing for all packages, interfaces, classes, fields, and methods supplied by the Java SE platform.
 Load the page in your browser and bookmark it.
 As a programmer, it will become your single most important piece of reference documentation.

+###### Inheritance

+The idea of inheritance is simple but powerful: When you want to create a new class and there is already a class that includes some of the code that you want, you can derive your new class from the existing class.
+In doing this, you can reuse the fields and methods of the existing class without having to write (and debug!) them yourself.

+A subclass inherits all the members (fields, methods, and nested classes) from its superclass.
+Constructors are not members, so they are not inherited by subclasses, but the constructor of the superclass can be invoked from the subclass.

 ###### Thread pools

 Thread pool is a group of pre-instantiated, idle threads which stand ready to be given work.